PTITLab/Multitask-Breath-Sound/README.md

 2. Go to the "*GitHub*" tab and type "*Multitask-Breath-Sound*"

-3. Pick a notebook an run it!
+3. Pick a notebook in "*Breath-Code/notebooks*" an run it!

 ### Acknowledgement
 Model Multitask SincNet is built based-on [SincNet](https://github.com/mravanelli/SincNet)